devspotlight/Reddit-Kafka-Producer/README.md

 ## Deploy on Heroku

-Besides the env vars mentioned before, you must set:
+Most of the env vars mentioned before are set automatically by Heroku Pg and Kafka addons, you must separately set:

 ```console
 $ heroku config:set NODE_ENV=production
 ```

+The kafka-stream.js worker expects [log compaction](https://devcenter.heroku.com/articles/kafka-on-heroku#log-compaction) on the Kafka topic.

 > Also unpack `DATABASE_URL` e.g. with https://metacpan.org/pod/Env::Heroku ?
   See https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres

 ### Running scripts on Heroku
-This can be achieved with one-off dynos When needed:
+This can be achieved with one-off Dynos When needed:

 ```console
 $ heroku run bash